 The MCCAOP Reservation ID field is an eight bit unsigned integer that represents the ID for the requested

 series of MCCAOPs.
 It is determined by the MCCAOP owner and copied from the MCCAOP Setup

-Request element.
-When used in combination with the MAC address of the MCCAOP owner, the MCCAOP

-Reservation ID uniquely identifies the MCCAOP reservation.
-If this MCCAOP Setup Request element is for

-an individually addressed transmission, the MCCAOP Reservation ID is between 0 and 127.
-If this

-MCCAOP Setup Request element is for a group addressed transmission, the MCCAOP Reservation ID is

-between 128 to 254.
-The value 255 is not used to identify a single MCCAOP reservation
+Request element (see 8.4.2.105.1).